 You will need an associate degree in dental hygiene to work as a hygienist.
 That would mean two additional years of schooling.
 A dental assistant certificate program takes less time.
-For example, at The College of Health Care Professions (CHCP), you can obtain your certificate in as little as 36 weeks.
+For example, at The College of Health Care Professions (CHCP), it’s possible to obtain a certificate in as few as 36 weeks.

 If you are considering becoming a dental assistant in any sector of the industry, you are likely making a good choice.
-It is a career that allows you to work directly with patients, helping them get through what many people hate – a trip to the dentist.
+It is a career that allows you to work directly with patients, helping them get through what many people hate—a visit to the dentist.

-The Dental Assistant Program at CHCP is available both day and evening with campuses throughout the state of Texas.
-You’ll find them in Austin, Dallas, Fort Worth, McAllen, San Antonio and three campuses in Houston.
+The Dental Assistant Program at CHCP is available both day and evening at campuses throughout the state of Texas.
+You’ll find them in Austin, Dallas, Fort Worth, McAllen, San Antonio, and three campuses in Houston.

 CHCP’s Dental Assistant Program offers blended learning, meaning you attend both on-campus classes and clinical training and do online coursework.
 It is the best of both worlds for students who want to work while getting an education.

 For added flexibility, CHCP offers an online Dental Assisting Program.
-This 48 week program is formatted for the working student or parent.
-This program incorporates online instruction with the benefit of nine hands-on clinical skill training sessions on Friday’s and Saturday’s, spread out over the entire 48 weeks at our local Houston, Dallas, McAllen, Fort Worth, Austin and San Antonio campuses.
+This program, which is designed to be completed in as few as 48 weeks, is formatted for the working student or parent.
+This program incorporates online instruction with the benefit of nine hands-on clinical skill training sessions on Fridays and Saturdays, spread out over the entire 48 weeks at our local Houston, Dallas, McAllen, Fort Worth, Austin, and San Antonio campuses.